ene02/mikan-framework/Mikan.NativeLibs/README.md

-# Native libs for Sprout
+# Native libs for Mikan
-Thats it, this package only contains bianries necessary for Sprout to worl correctly.
+Thats it, this package only contains bianries necessary for Mikan to work correctly.